Moisture meter: Wood

+Electrical resistance

 For typical woodworking operations, two basic types of moisture meters are available.
 Depending in the brand, pin-type meters measure the electrical resistance, termed resistivity, or its reciprocal, conductance, of the wood substrate.
 Water freely conducts electricity; consequently, increasing water content correlates to increased conductance.
 Pin-type meters incorporate two pin electrodes which are driven into the wood fibers and directly measure electrical resistance or conductivity.
 Each brand of moisture meter utilizes proprietary calculations and displays the final moisture content as a percentage.

+Dielectric

 The second type of moisture meter relies on the dielectric properties of wood.
 The meter incorporates two pads which serve as rubber electrodes that transmit and receive a signal when pressed into the wood substrate.
 The pad type moisture meter is non-invasive in nature and requires only surface contact with the wood to obtain a reading.
 The non-invasive meter creates a low-frequency electrical wave between the two pads and measures the electrical properties of the wood, similar to the invasive pin-type meter.